 Because of its vast immune supportive and detox properties, I’ve been teaching my clients and student about it for years.
 And it took on a new role of importance when I discovered the link between lymph health and…hair loss.
 It hit me over the head and was corroborated by Dr. Douillard.
-More on this below.
-(Go here to enroll in 9 Mistakes You Can’t Afford to Make When Reversing Alopecia, our FREE workshop taking place on April 23.)
+And again, this post has been updated to discuss the link between lymph health and thyroid health.
+More on both of these topics below…see headings.

 First, more on what the lymphatic system does…